 Many people consider residential REITs generally stable because most tenants prefer to stay in one place, even when the local economy is not doing well.
 They will cut out other costs before moving.
 Residential REITs also tend to prosper when they consist of properties in places where there is population growth.

 One downside is that residential REITs can be impacted negatively when home ownership increases.
 This can sometimes be influenced by federal mandates that help citizens to buy homes.
-However, in larger markets such as the US in 2021, we have not seen this happening — in fact, the opposite has been true.
+However, in larger markets, we have not seen this happening — in fact, the opposite has been true.

-As opposed to other types of REIT properties, residential leases can be relatively short, which means greater turnover and potentially more uncertainty — another possible drawback for residential REITs.
+As opposed to other types of REIT properties, residential leases can be relatively short, which means greater turnover and potentially more uncertainty — another possible drawback of residential REITs.

 What are Healthcare REITs?